 All told, we paddled about 30 miles in 72 hours.
 We spent the first night on Lake Insula and the second on the western side of Lake Three, where we had a late-night visitor (50/50 toss-up between a bear and a raccoon).
 And though we expected our 12 portages to be back-breaking, they weren’t that bad — maxing out at 95 rods.
 (Aaron went easy on us, we’re sure.)

 The trip was a great success thanks to Aaron’s careful planning, as well as his ability to read a map, use a compass, start a fire, and hang a bear bag.
 (The rule: 12 feet up, 6 feet out.)
 We also feasted like kings on grilled salmon and makeshift charcuterie boards because he and his wife, the fabulous Morgan Halaska, handled all the meal planning.
 Thank you, Aaron, for being a patient teacher and showing us this pristine corner of Minnesota.
-To learn more about the fight to protect it from sulfide-ore copper mining, check out Save the Boundary Waters and Friends of the Boundary Waters Wilderness.
+And thank you to our friend Meredith Stroedel, a.k.a.
+Hammock Living, for putting together this awesome guide to the Boundary Waters, including a detailed itinerary and route, portaging tips, and the best gear to pack.